-Figure 3(a) illustrates the exhibited average throughput performance versus the SNR for the proposed reconfigurable rateless codes.
+Figure 4 illustrates the exhibited average throughput performance versus the SNR for the proposed reconfigurable rateless codes.
 It can be observed that the proposed codes achieve a performance within approximately 1 dB of the discrete-input continuous-output memoryless channel's (DCMC) capacity across a diverse range of SNRs.
 Furthermore, it can be verified that the performance exhibited by the reconfigurable rateless codes is superior to that of the Raptor code for all SNRs higher than -4 dB.
-For example at -3dB and 0 dB, the proposed codes require on average 560 and 730 less redundant bits than the corresponding Raptor benchmarker code.
-On the other hand, Raptor codes excel at low SNR, and are suitable candidates to be used for signaling when the channel quality may become very poor [8].
+For example, at -3 dB and 0 dB, the proposed codes require on average 560 and 730 less redundant bits than the corresponding Raptor benchmarker code.
+On the other hand, Raptor codes excel at low SNR, and are suitable candidates to be used for signaling when the channel quality may become very poor [19].

 The excellent performance exhibited by the proposed rateless reconfigurable codes at medium-to-high SNRs can be explained by their optimistic philosophy in calculating the channel quality estimate.
-The higher the average received SNR, the faster it is for the DDS_T to estimate the channel quality and the more accurate the adaptive incremental degree distribution becomes.
-The effect is actually reversed, when the received SNR is very low, since the adaptive incremental degree distribution $\delta{adap}(x, \hat{\psi}) = \delta_z(x)$ employed in this case is still taking into effect the previous distributions $\delta_y(x)$, for all $0 \ge y < z$, that were used to transmit a fraction of N bits, when the DDS_T had an optimistic channel quality estimate $\hat{\psi}y$.
+The higher the average received SNR, the faster it is for the $DDS_T$ to estimate the channel quality and the more accurate the adaptive incremental degree distribution becomes.
+The effect is actually reversed, when the received SNR is very low, since the adaptive incremental degree distribution $\delta{adap}(x, \psi) = \delta_z(x)$ employed in this case is still taking into effect the previous distributions $\delta_u(x)$ , for all $0 \ge y < z$ , that were used to transmit a fraction of N bits, when the $DDS_T$ had an optimistic channel quality estimate $\psi{y}$ .
+The effect of previous distributions $\delta{y}(x)$ , for all $0 \ge y < z$ on the adaptive incremental degree distribution $\delta{\text{adap}}(x,\hat{\psi}) = \delta_z(x)$ is that of introducing a slight EXIT curve matching inaccuracy, thus resulting in a wider open tunnel between the two decoder's EXIT curves.
+However, this effect is beneficial in terms of reducing the maximum number of iterations required.
+In fact, it can be verified from Figure 5 that reducing the maximum number of allowable iterations from 200 to 30 resulted in a negligible throughput loss in the low-SNR region.